a13X-B/bitumbra/README.md

 requirements: opengl3 with array textures and instancing support(which technically should be a part of any gl3 capable system)

+NOTE: functionality is still being added but already existing API is very unlikely to change

 ## bitumbra API:
 ```lua
 local bt = require"bitumbra"